OutpostUniverse/OP2Archive/ReadMe.txt

 Only LZH was used in the final release of Outpost 2.
 Only one archive file was compressed, sheets.vol.
 In subsequent releases of Outpost 2 by the Outpost Universe community, sheets.vol was decompressed and included in the game download in uncompressed format.

 OP2Archive is capable of reading and decompressing archives using LZH compression.
-However, it currently cannot CREATE archives or modify via the ADD or REMOVE file an archive using LZH compression.
+However, it currently cannot CREATE archives or modify via the ADD or REMOVE an archive using LZH compression.

 +++ SOURCE CODE LOCATION AND COMPILIATION +++